Good Hearted Woman: Recording and composition

 The album's most famous song is the title track, which has since become a country classic.
 In 1969, while staying at the Fort Worther Motel in Fort Worth, Texas, Jennings was inspired to start writing the song when he saw advertising on a newspaper promoting Tina Turner as a "good hearted woman loving a two-timing man", a reference to Ike Turner.
 Jennings went to talk to Willie Nelson, who was in a middle of a poker game, and told Nelson about his idea.
 While they kept playing, they expanded the lyrics as Nelson's wife Connie Koepke was writing them down.
 The extent of Nelson's contribution remains open to question, however.
 In the authorized Jennings video biography Renegade Outlaw Legend, Nelson admits, "I think he had most of that song written.
 We were in a poker game and he said, 'Hey, I'm writin' a song,' so we laid out of the poker game for a few hands.
 I think I gave him a line or two and wound up with half the song."
 In Michael Striessguth's book Outlaw: Waylon, Willie, Kris, and the Renegades of Nashville, Jennings guitarist Billy Ray Reynolds insists that Waylon approached him to work on the song around the same time but Reynolds refused, feeling that the song was finished: "The next day or so, he got into a poker game and he did the same thing to Willie.
 And Waylon even suggested the line that Willie is supposed to have written.
 It was Waylon's line and Willie said, 'Hey, I like that.'
 So Willie wound up with half the song and half the publishing.
 I don't want to make Willie mad at me, but Waylon already had that song written."
 It soared to #3 on the country singles chart, followed by "Sweet Dream Woman," which reached #7.
 Jennings also recorded the Nelson composition "It Should Be Easier Now" and the metaphorical Kristofferson's tune "To Beat the Devil."
 In 2013, author Michael Striessguth wrote that Jennings "painted the song with authenticity that could only come from a childhood in poverty and ten years of hard living on the road; indeed, it was one of the first times anybody could sit back and say, 'Waylon nailed that one.'"
 Jennings also contributed "Do No Good Woman" to the album.

 The original liner notes were written by Willie Nelson and describe the first time Jennings and Nelson met in Phoenix, Arizona.
 The album was reissued in 1978 by RCA (AYL1-3737) with the same track listing, but different cover art.
 Nelson's back cover liner notes were not included.

-Reception
+Critical reception

 The album peaked at #7 on the Billboard country albums chart.
 AllMusic: "In sum, Good Hearted Woman is a pretty sensational outing for Jennings; he's feeling his power here, and as the door opened just one more crack, the listener can hear how it never closed again."